alkeshchamnani/ScoreBoard/README.md

 # Models Related
 In this project there are 3 objects<br/>
-1, DTO -> These are used when data source is API
+1, DTO -> These are used when data source is API<br/>
-2, DBModel -> These are used when data source is Databse 3, UIModel -> This is final UI Model with is passed to viewModel.
-Data from any source is converted into UIModel by using Mapper.
+2, DBModel -> These are used when data source is Databse<br/>
+3, UIModel -> This is final UI Model with is passed to viewModel.
+Data from any source is converted into UIModel by using Mapper.<br/>